-Name Type Definition exclude_tables string Specifies a comma-separated list of tables to exclude.
-Each is either an include-views Boolean exact match, or a regular expression of the form /regexp/ Includes views in the validation
+Name Туре Definition exclude_tables string Specifies a comma-separated list of tables to exclude.
+Each is either an exact match, or a regular expression of the form /regexp/ include-views Boolean Includes views in the validation

 • <keyspace name> - Required.
 The name of a sharded database that contains one or more tables.
 Vitess distributes keyspace shards into multiple machines and provides an SQL interface to query the data.
 The argument value must be a string that does not contain whitespace.